mauno-j-ronkko/sharkC64/docs/language/modules/modules.md

 ### Data
-Byte data at a fixed memory location is listed in a `data` section.
+Byte data at a fixed memory location is listed in a `dat` section.
 Each data element is given a name, starting location, and the byte value series.
 ```
-data numbers at $1000 := {1, 2, 3, 4}
+dat numbers at $1000 := {1, 2, 3, 4}
 ```

 ### Variables